 While you start with only one character, you will soon meet five other Hands of Avadon who will fight with you.
 As your main character gains experience, the other characters do too.
-When you are in Avadon, you can see the inventory and statistics of your other characters.
+When you are in your Hand camp, you can see the inventory and statistics of your other characters.
 When they gain levels, you can train them.